Garth (comics): Weaknesses

 As with all other Atlanteans, Garth dehydrates at a faster rate than humans.
 Originally, the character was expressed to be able to survive for one hour although later versions of this character lacked a specified time limit before the character could dehydrate while on dry air.
-Despite having enhanced senses is also partially color blind, almost unable to distinguish between black, green, and blue.
+Despite having enhanced senses, Garth is partially color blind, unable to distinguish between black, green, and blue.